Kampong Ayer: Infrastructure

+Kampong Ayer Police Station, a historic police station built on stilts within the water village area of Bandar Seri Begawan, Brunei.

 Other public facilities include mosques, police stations and fire departments.
 Fire cases are common in Kampong Ayer, in which the reported main causes include faulty wiring and susceptibility of the buildings to fire due to many being built of wood.